dneto1729/MUSIC_with_python/README.md

 pip install -r requirements.txt
 ```
 ### Using venv and pip.
 Using venv is slightly more OS dependent.
-However, it comes with the advantage of being a native Python package, so if you can't install Conda, it is a useful alternative.
+However, it comes with the advantage of being a native Python package, so it is a useful alternative if you can't install Conda.
 [To set up an enviroment with venv follow the instructions here for your OS](https://docs.python.org/3/library/venv.html).
 Then, in your new environment, you can install the packages and dependencies using pip with the included requirement.txt file by doing the following:
 ```
 pip install -r requirements.txt
 ```